oprypin/crsfml/README.md

     - Advantages:
         - Easier installation.
     - Disadvantages:
-        - Tied to a particular version of SFML.
+        - Tied to a particular version of SFML (only SFML 2.4 right now).
         - Although sizes of SFML objects seem to always be of equal or smaller sizes than on Linux 64-bit with latest GCC (where the sources are generated), this is not completely guaranteed.
 So, in case of a mismatch, data may be written outside of the memory region allocated for an object.

 ### Install SFML

 The first step is to install the [SFML][] library itself.
 There are detailed [official instructions][sfml-install] on how to install it manually, however, on many systems there are easier ways.

+SFML versions 2.4.x and 2.3.x are supported by *CrSFML*.

 #### Linux

-Linux-based systems known to provide SFML 2.3.2 through their package manager: Ubuntu 16.04, Arch Linux, Fedora.
-Note that if you're installing an older version of SFML, it is not guaranteed to work (in fact, installation with [Approach 2](#approach-2) is almost guaranteed **not** to work).
+Many Linux-based systems provide SFML through their package manager.
+Make sure to install the *-dev* packages if there is such a separation in your Linux distribution of choice.

+Note that most often the packages provided by Linux distributions are outdated.
+If you're installing an older version of SFML (not recommended), make sure that it's still [supported by *CrSFML*](#install-sfml).
+For installation with [Approach 2](#approach-2) getting the latest version is even more important.

 For information on building SFML from source, check out [this article][sfml-install-linux] (but no need to install CSFML).
 It is as simple as downloading the source code and running: